 LINCOLN-LANCASTER GENEALOGICAL SOCIETY

-If you want to become a new member, please go to the membership menu option on the left side of the website page and join online or join by mail.
-No dues will be required for your first year of membership.
+To become a new member, please go to the membership menu option on the left side of the website page and join online or join by mail.
+More information or questions: email email@example.com or firstname.lastname@example.org.

 LINCOLN OSTOMY ASSOCIATION

 Lincoln Ostomy meetings — 1:30-3:30 p.m.
 Nov.
 7 and Dec.
 5. The Lincoln Ostomy Association has returned to in-person meetings and will abide by any mandates for COVID-19. at Aldersgate United Methodist Church, 8230 South St.

 We are a support group for all ostomates.
 Our website address: ostomynebraska.com/lincoln.
 We offer Zoom for our meetings and in person or phone visitations.

 OTHER SERVICES AND SUPPORT GROUPS

 Aging Partners Nutrition Consultation — Mature adults needing assessments, intervention, planning, counseling, coordination and follow-up with service providers, call 402-441-7575.